A Beginner’s 101 to Google AdWords for Local Businesses

-Google AdWords is online advertising run by Google, the world’s largest search engine.
+Google AdWords is online advertising run by Google.
+With over 85% of online searches done on Google, it is the world’s largest search engine.
 It works by showing adverts that feature prominently in search results when people use Google.
 These adverts relate to what they’re searching for.
 For example, if they were searching for “plumbing repairs” they would see adverts from local plumbers.

 An example of how it would be seen is illustated below: